EternityForest/THUNDERWARS/README.md

 What are you going to do about this project?
 What could make the task easier?
 How will you stay motivated, and failing that, disciplined?

-Can an Implementation Intention(If X, I will Y) be used as part of your strategy?
+Can an Implementation Intention[^1](If X, I will Y) be used as part of your strategy?

 ## DAGGER